mavlevin/mavlevin.github.io/_posts/2023-02-22-Size-Matters:-Solidity-Integer-Range-Cheatsheet-From-uint8-To-uint256.md

 # Solidity Integers

 Solidity supports 64 different integer types!
-However, we often default to using `uint256`.
-Yet, we can often optimize smart contracts to save gas by using smaller integer types.
-For example, to save a percent, which must be between 1-100, use `uint8`.
+However, we often default to using `uint256` which is more expensive to store than smaller, usually adequate, integer types.
+For example, for a varible that saves a basis point (a common financial term meaning one hundredth of one percent), which must be between 0-10000, use `uint16`.

-I initially created this chart with all 64 Solidity integer types and their minimum and maximum value for my own needs when looking for what variable type to use.
-I hope you enjoy using this chart too!
+I initially created this chart with each Solidity integer type and its minimum and maximum value for my own needs.
+There wasn't a similar online chart, so I found myself recrating this chart each time I needed it.
+This time I decided to save and publish it, and I hope you enjoy using this chart too!

 # Solidity Integer Ranges